Fredfromfrance1980/Section-speciale-Lagrangien-du-modele-VLCC-de-Vronsky/README.md

 - Version 8: The Lagrangian V.8 expands and unifies the morphogenic structure of the VLCC by explicitly integrating the temporal asymmetry Δt, the coupling σ²R and the Law of Quantum Relativity of Time (LRQT), establishing gravity, quantum dynamics and cosmological evolution as emergent manifestations of the internal morphogenesis of time.

+- Version 9: The V9 Lagrangian constitutes the canonical and stabilized formulation of the VLCC model.
+It formalizes the chronotropic temporal field within a unified variational framework.
+Within this formulation, gravity emerges as a morphogenetic effect linked to the dynamics of the entangled present.
+The V9 Lagrangian provides the mathematical reference foundation for VLCC cosmological analyses.

 ## Author
 Frédérick Vronsky